Welcoming and Including Visitors with Disabilities at Cleveland Metroparks

 Smithsonian Resources for Museum Professionals

-The following handouts are the intellectual property of Skulski Consulting LLC.
+*Handouts are the intellectual property of Skulski Consulting LLC.
 They are provided for a limited time as a courtesy to support ongoing learning on the ADA, Section 504, the accessibility standards and inclusion of people with disabilities.
 Images are the intellectual property of Skulski Consulting or public domain.
 Permission is granted to the training participant to use the document as a learning aide for professional development.
 No form of the documents may be reproduced or used by other individuals, agencies, businesses, consultants, or competitors; reproduced for presentations, training, or marketing; or any other such activities, without the express written consent of Skulski Consulting LLC.
 Disclaimer: The sites or features represented in presentations are for educational purposes, in some instances, the examples may not meet the minimum accessibility standards and guidelines under the Americans with Disabilities Act.
+Additional alternate formats available by contacting Skulski Consulting.